MAM666/CCG-Conversion/README.md

 # CCG-Conversion
 A simple console conversion tool.
 There are currently 4 params:
-F\\ <filename> - the extension is the important part see below.
+F\\ {filename} - the extension is the important part see below.
-O\\ <output> - the extension is the important part see below.
+O\\ {output} - the extension is the important part see below.
 If no filename then will use the input filename.
 All output filename will be overwritten if they exist.
-P\\ <pattern> - currently only '_' and 'people' are supported.
+P\\ {pattern} - optional - currently only '_' and 'people' are supported.
--wait - the console will stay open till the user presses a key.
+-wait - optional - the console will stay open till the user presses a key.

 extensions:
 csv - its a csv file.
 First line must be the headers.